Tehmina Arora, Director, ADF India

 There is an urgent need to take steps to strengthen human rights monitoring mechanisms, including the National Commission for Minorities and the National Human Rights Commission.
 Implementation of a process of educating and training the rights of religious minorities to police and judicial officials have become essential.

-As victims and witness are fearful, vulnerable and alone, the church should stand alongside these victims to follow through of these cases by setting up and supporting legal assistance to the victims.
-The church must also, where appropriate, initiate legal action against agencies or individuals who incite violence against religious minorities, by filing complaints with the police.
+As victims and witnesses are fearful, vulnerable and alone, the church and civil society should stand alongside these victims to follow through on these cases by setting up and supporting legal assistance to the victims.

 But, law alone cannot answer the problem of the violence.
 To address the root of the problem, it is imperative the church and civil society confront the lies that are repeated over and over again against the community with truth.
-Christians must be encouraged to read Indian history, understand the tactics of radical nationalist groups and use social media to create and share articles, blogs, videos about India’s diversity and composite culture.
+As citizens we must read our history, understand the tactics of radical nationalist groups and share articles, blogs, videos about India’s diversity and composite culture.

 Churches must also continue to work to create opportunities for the body of Christ to work on common events with the public at large on issues that concern the larger common good.
 Far too often, divisive politics drives Christians into silos.
 We must resist that temptation and rather embrace our larger and common identities to forge new relationships with our fellow citizens.